matteocarnelos/kademlia-go/docs/report.md

 #### Backlog
  * Completion of the first five mandatory objectives:
-   * Network formation: implementation of pinging, network joining and node lookup
+   * M1 - Network formation: implementation of pinging, network joining and node lookup
-   * Object distribution: add to the nodes the functionality to store (and to find) data objects
+   * M2 - Object distribution: add to the nodes the functionality to store (and to find) data objects
-   * Command line interface: a CLI must be added to be able to execute the put, get and exit commands.
+   * M3 - Command line interface: a CLI must be added to be able to execute the put, get and exit commands
-   * Unit testing: add tests to check the proper functioning of the code
+   * M4 - Unit testing: add tests to check the proper functioning of the code
+   * M5 - Containerization: deploy a network of at least 50 nodes in the same virtual machine with each node in a container

  * Completion of the qualifying objectives:
-   * Object expiration: the TTL mechanism should be used to limit the lifetime of data in the network.
+   * U1 - Object expiration: the TTL mechanism should be used to limit the lifetime of data in the network.
 It will also be necessary to decide the TTL, as if it is changeable or not
-   * Object expiration delay: to avoid losing the objects more than one node should have the information; in this objective, the main goal is to keep contact with those nodes, so they do not delete the information.
+   * U2 - Object expiration delay: to avoid losing the objects more than one node should have the information; in this objective, the main goal is to keep contact with those nodes, so they do not delete the information.
-   * Forget CLI command: this point ********
+   * U3 - Forget CLI command: allow the original uploader of an object to stop refreshing it.
-   * RESTful application interface: *********
+   * U4 - RESTful application interface: provide compatibility with web applications by implementing the RESTful API on each node and thus being able to transfer the files using HTTP methods.
-   * Higher unit test coverage: add even more complete tests to check the proper functioning of the code
+   * U5 - Higher unit test coverage: add even more complete tests to check the proper functioning of the code
-   * Concurrency and thread safety: ********** to be able to handle concurrent messages *********
+   * U6 - Concurrency and thread safety: make use of the golang utilities (channels or threads) for sending concurrent messages to the other nodes

  * Update the lab report

 #### Reflections
-The initial project is based on the development of a Distributed Data Store (DDS), which can be considered basic in terms of complexity; the implementation of the Kademlia software is not required at this stage, so it is only necessary to test both that the network works correctly and that messages can be sent by all members of the network.
+The initial project is based on the development of a Distributed Data Store (DDS), but as the implementation of the Kademlia software is not required at this stage, the overall reflection is that this first nil sprint was not a challenge in terms of code but more in terms of writing this report and understanding the functioning of Kademlia.

 ### Sprint 1
 #### Plan
-* Completion of the first five mandatory objectives:
+* Completion of the first five mandatory objectives, the order applied in the lab project explanation is suitable for the priority development of our code:
-    * Network formation: implementation of pinging, network joining and node lookup
+    1. Network formation: implementation of pinging, network joining and node lookup
-    * Object distribution: add to the nodes the functionality to store (and to find) data objects
+    2. Object distribution: add to the nodes the functionality to store (and to find) data objects
-    * Command line interface: a CLI must be added to be able to execute the put, get and exit commands.
+    3. Command line interface: a CLI must be added to be able to execute the put, get and exit commands.
-    * Unit testing: add tests to check the proper functioning of the code
+    4. Unit testing: add tests to check the proper functioning of the code.
-    * Containerization: already done ************
+    5. Containerization: automize the start and stop of the network using a script.
 * Sprint 2 planning
 * Update lab report